lowRISC/ibex-demo-system-labs/lab4.md

    We must set the following signals:
   - `alu_op_a_mux_sel_o`: Mux select for ALU operand A, always set to `OP_A_REG_A` as we always read our operands from registers for our new instructions.
   - `alu_op_b_mux_sel_o`: Mux select for ALU operand B, always set to `OP_B_REG_B` as we always read our operands from registers for our new instructions.
-  - `alu_operation_o`: The ALU operation, set it to one of the new values you created in `ibex_pkg.sv` depending upon the *funct3* field of the instruction.
+  - `alu_operator_o`: The ALU operation, set it to one of the new values you created in `ibex_pkg.sv` depending upon the *funct3* field of the instruction.

 ### Modifying `ibex_alu.sv`